IQSS/dataverse/doc/release-notes/8600-duplicate-templates.md

 https://github.com/IQSS/dataverse/raw/develop/scripts/issues/8600/delete_orphan_templates_8600.sh

-In order to support the script admin APIs for finding and deleting templates have been added.
+Also, admin APIs for finding and deleting templates have been added.